NBA Rumors: Houston Rockets Planning To Sign Two Veteran Forwards To Complete Roster, Per ‘ESPN’

 It appears that the Houston Rockets are dedicated to completing their transition to “small ball,” following the four-team trade that sent center Cliff Capela to the Atlanta Hawks.
-According to a new report, the team — which entered the All-Star break at fifth place in the Western Conference with a 34-20 record — is planning to use their two remaining roster spots on a pair of 33-year-old free-agent forwards — Jeff Green and DeMarre Carroll.
+According to a new report, the team — which entered the All-Star break at fifth place in the Western Conference with a 34-20 record — is planning to use their two remaining roster spots on a pair of 33-year-old free-agent forwards: Jeff Green and DeMarre Carroll.

 Citing league sources, ESPN‘s Adrian Wojnarowski wrote on Monday that Green, who has been a free agent since late December, will likely sign a 10-day contract with the Rockets on Tuesday.
 This deal, as explained, would allow the veteran to get comfortable with Houston’s system before possibly signing with the team for the rest of the season.